mikechaves/speak-easy-mr/README.md

 * **`SessionController`**: Manages the therapy session sequence using an array of `TherapyStep` data objects.
 Responsible for activating/deactivating the appropriate step behavior for the current step.
 * **`VoiceCommandManager`**: Handles voice input, communication with Wit.ai (via `AppVoiceExperience`), intent/entity parsing (`modify_light`, `light_color`, `intensity_direction`, navigation commands), and calls appropriate methods on other managers/behaviors.
 Manages listener lifecycle (auto-start, auto-restart between active steps).
+* **`AudioManager`**: Manages playback of ambient background music.
+Integrated with `SessionController` to start/stop audio playback synchronized with the therapy session lifecycle.
 * **`StepBehavior` Interface**: Defines `ExecuteStep()` and `StopStep()` methods implemented by components responsible for each therapy module's logic and visuals.
 * **`TherapyStep` Class**: A `[System.Serializable]` class holding instructions and a `MonoBehaviour stepBehaviorComponent` reference for each step, configured in the `SessionController` Inspector.
 (Uses `MonoBehaviour` field for reliable serialization).
 * **Step Behavior Implementations**: